 Music - John Williams

-THE PRISONER OF AZKABAN has set a standard for all HARRY POTTER films in its world-building, visuals and a firm grip of emotional and profound storytelling and to this date, remains as the second best instalment behind DEATHLY HALLOWS: PART II (click here) that were magical and timeless.
+THE PRISONER OF AZKABAN has set a standard for all HARRY POTTER films in its world-building, visuals and a firm grip of emotional and profound storytelling and to this date, remains as the second best instalment behind DEATHLY HALLOWS: PART II (click here) that were magical and instantly timeless.

-Two of the pieces of the puzzle that stood out in this movie was the improvement in Daniel Radcliffe's acting of the main character and the introduction of Michael Gambon in his first time as Dumbledore to fulfill the continuation where the late Richard Harris had passed on.
+Two of the pieces of the puzzle that stood out in this movie was the improvement in Daniel Radcliffe's acting of the main character and the introduction of Michael Gambon in his first time as Dumbledore to fulfill the continuation of the role where the late Richard Harris had passed on.
 It evidently featured some actors like Gary Oldman, Emma Thompson and David Thewlis whose characters like Sirius, Trelawney and Remus would go on and return in the following movies.
 It was John Williams' swan song for the series that he provided the background music as he would stop composing more of the later installments after AZKABAN.

-It's so fortunate to see the feature again after a long wait and still, it is recommended for viewers who have read the books (including the latest chapter THE CURSED CHILD) or even the whole film series.
+It's so fortunate to see the feature again after a long wait and still, it is recommended for viewers who have read the books (including the latest chapter THE CURSED CHILD) or even watched the whole film series.
 EXPECTO PATRONUM!